University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/resequencing/resequencing.md

 | vero76       | [SRR11140749](https://sra-download.ncbi.nlm.nih.gov/traces/sra53/SRR/010879/SRR11140749)     |   10,170 |
 | swab         | [SRR11140751](https://sra-download.ncbi.nlm.nih.gov/traces/sra52/SRR/010879/SRR11140751)     |      792 |

-We have also provided access to a subsample (~100x) of the above data sets to facilitate a more timely analysis and improve data visualisation responsiveness.
+We have also provided access to a subsample (~100x coverage) of the above data sets to facilitate a more timely analysis and improve data visualisation responsiveness.

 ## Get the Data